josepabellana/ExpensesCard/README.md

-# Frontend Mentor - Expenses chart component solution
+# Expenses chart component solution

-This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the a basic chart element and weekly balance using HTML + CSS + JS

 ## Table of contents